scikit-rf/scikit-rf/doc/source/tutorials/introduction.rst

 * :attr:`Network.frequency`  : Frequency Object.

-These properties are represented internally as complex numpy.ndarray's, (and the indexing starts at 0!).
+These properties are represented internally as complex :func:`numpy.ndarray` 's, (and the indexing starts at 0!).
 The :class:`Network` class has numerous other properties and methods which can found in the  :class:`Network` docs.
 If you are using Ipython, then these properties and methods can be 'tabbed' out on the command line.
 Amongst other things, the methods of the :class:`Network` class provide convenient ways to plot components of the s-parameters, below is a short list of common plotting commands,

 * :func:`Network.plot_s_db` : plot magnitude of s-parameters in log scale
 * :func:`Network.plot_s_deg` : plot phase of s-parameters in degrees